-Under the terms of the 2023 DCSERP, each executive is eligible for Company contributions.
 Company contributions can be restoration contributions made in excess of defined contribution annual compensation limits, supplemental contributions based on the executive's annual earnings or discretionary contributions.
-The supplemental contributions have a five-year vesting provision.
+The restoration contributions are fully vested and supplemental contributions have a five-year vesting provision based on the individual's employment date with MGE.
 The board establishes a vesting provision for discretionary contributions.
 In either case, full vesting occurs upon the participant's death, disability or a change in control.
 The Company contribution amounts are established by the board, are unfunded and are credited to a book entry account on behalf of each executive.
 Company contributions may not be distributed until the calendar year following a participant's separation from service and shall be made in 20 annual installments unless the participant elects a shorter period or a lump-sum payment.

-Amounts credited to a participant's accounts under the Plan may be "invested" in one or more investment options selected by the participant from options made available from time to time by the Plan administrator.
+Amounts credited to a participant's accounts under the Plan, either through participant compensation deferrals or Company contributions, may be "invested" in one or more investment options (including a notional Company common stock fund) selected by the participant from options made available from time to time by the Plan administrator.
 The investments are hypothetical, or assumed, as there is no actual investment of funds or assets in anything.
 Plan participants do not have a right to have amounts in such notional accounts actually invested in any investment assets or funds.